chainflip-io/chainflip-backend/README.md

 ## Testnet

 To start a multi node testnet you can use the [chainflip-testnet-tools](https://github.com/chainflip-io/chainflip-testnet-tools).
 A multi-node testnet can be useful to test more complex test scenarios under more realistic conditions.

+## Chainflip Engine Runner

+This is the root binary that kicks off the Chainflip Engine.
+It is responsible for loading the shared libraries and running each of the shared libraries.
+See the [Chainflip Engine Runner README](./engine-runner-bin/README.md) for more information.